 Heading 30-odd kilometres south of Tīrau, Tokoroa, or Toke as it's known by locals, is a town well known for the mile-long list of professional rugby and league players it produces thanks to an extremely strong club culture and school teams.
 On weekends, a large proportion of the township can be found at the sports grounds on Mossop Street and the sound of drums, chanting and cheering make it a colourful way to spend your Saturday morning.

 Tokoroa was once the centre of New Zealand’s forest, timber and paper industries.
 Since the cutbacks at the Kinleith Mill, the town has never taken off in the way it could have and the population is in decline.
-In saying that, it has a strong community feel, an excellent secondhand bookshop on Bridge Street, and it is one of the few places in the country where it is possible to buy a home in the $100k range.
+In saying that, it has a strong community feel, and an excellent secondhand bookshop on Bridge Street.

 The recreational lake Moananui, built in 1975, has been registered as a wetland for forest and bird since 2009 and has a walking track around it that takes about 30 minutes.
 There are mountain bike tracks and cycleways that are part of the Waikato River Trail.